zubairabid/wikisite_experiment/_posts/2017-11-23-science-toilet-paper-reviews.md

 Why stop at just toilet papers?

-We at the<span class="fw-400">review</span>index believe that similar techniques can be used for analyzing all kinds of reviews - which is why we've just launched a tool that creates spam filtered review summaries for any Amazon.com electronic / gadget / appliance.
+We at [The<span class="fw-400">Review</span>Index](https://thereviewindex.com) believe that similar techniques can be used for analyzing all kinds of reviews - which is why we've just launched a tool that creates spam filtered review summaries for any Amazon.com electronic / gadget / appliance.

-You can try the tool out here: https://thereviewindex.com and let us know what you think in the comments section below.
+You can try the tool out here: [https://thereviewindex.com](https://thereviewindex.com) and let us know what you think in the comments section below.

 <img src="img/shopping.jpg">